 Emerson Barrett

-Emerson Barrett is majoring in History, Technology, and Society and is from Atlanta, Georgia.
-She is a WST research partner with Dr. Amanda Weiss in the School of Modern Languages, focusing on “HIVEMIND,” a speculative fiction magazine.
+Emerson Barrett is major in History, Technology, and Society and is from Atlanta, Georgia.
+She has been a WST research partner with Dr.Amanda Weiss in the School of Modern Languages focusing on “HIVEMIND,” a speculative fiction magazine.
 The project involves research, writing, and teamwork.
-Emerson appreciates the female-led team, and says she has learned to work in a professional environment that will be important in her future career.
-In research, she has been surprised by the prevalence of pen names for female science fiction writers since she started her research.
+Emerson appreciates the female led team, and says she has learned to work in a professional environment that will be important in her future career.
+In the research, she has been surprised by the prevalence of pen names for female science fiction writers since she has started her research.
 In addition, Emerson has participated in International Ambassadors at Georgia Tech (GTIA), WREK on campus radio, and the School of History and Sociology Undergraduate Committee.

 Josie Benner

 Josie Benner is a Biomedical Engineering major from Greenlane, Pennsylvania.
 She works as a WST research partner with Dr. Lisa Yaszek in the Science Fiction Lab within the School of Literature, Media, and Communication.
-After taking multiple classes from Dr. Yaszek, Josie was offered a research position with the team and was eager to study science fiction from a feminist perspective.
+After taking multiple classes from Dr. Yaszek, Josie was offered a research position with the team, and was eager to study science fiction from a feminist perspective.
 Throughout this research, Josie has worked with a dedicated group of women from various backgrounds that are often unrepresented in the science fiction field.
 Josie has engaged in a podcast and a conference about making science fiction and feminist literature accessible to a wider audience.
 When discussing what she has learned, Josie said that the best way to understand the impact of significant issues is “by learning rather than pushing the issues into the future.”
 This experience has helped Josie understand that things created by engineers can be inspired by literature, and she has been surprised by the number of women involved in science fiction.
-Outside of this research, Josie is involved in the Society of Women Engineers and Research in the Bioengineering Department, a Coop with Merck Amical Health, and she serves as VP of Recruitment for Campus Tour Guides.
+Outside of this research, Josie is involved in Society of Women Engineers, Research in the Bioengineering Department, a Coop with Merck Amical Health, and she serves as VP of Recruitment for Campus Tour Guides.

 Katie Earles

 Katie Earles is a Public Policy major from Atlanta, Georgia who graduated in May 2022.
-As a WST research partner, Katie worked with Dr. Nadya Kostuk (School of Public Policy) on cybersecurity research, focusing on the institutionalization of cyber diplomats.
+As a WST research partner, Katie worked with Dr. Nadiya Kostyuk (School of Public Policy) on cybersecurity research, focusing on the institutionalization of cyber diplomats.
 Katie said that the research introduced her to working with international collaborators and it showed her how iterative and challenging the research process could be.
 The most powerful part of the research was seeing how nascent some of the cyber ambassador positions were; some were created less than a year before.
 Working on this research inspired Katie to pursue graduate studies and continue to work as a steward and scholar of cybersecurity.
 Outside of research, Katie is active in her sorority, the Ivan Allen Student Advisory Board as an ambassador for the School of Public Policy, and the Ramblin’ Wrek Club.

 Teagan Groh